pts/conconj/README.md

 * conconj works on hosts running an older Linux system, e.g. Debian 8 and Ubuntu 16.06.
 * conconj works around compatibility issues with different versions of systemd, and works equivalently on old and new host operating systems.
 * conconj detects the DNS servers used by the host better, and propagates this info better to the container.
+* conconj starts containers in the background
+* (disadvantage) no easy way to automate conconj container startup at system startup time

 Host requirements: